DavidGraber91/Reversi-Othello-Minimax-AI-Project/README.md

 - Heuristic Evaluation Function
 - Depth-limited game tree search

+## Heuristic Evaluation
+- **Disk difference:** The difference between the number of disks owned by each player.
+This provides a basic measure of advantage.
+- **Blocked disks:** Disks that cannot be flipped in future moves are considered more stable and therefore more valuable.
+- **Move quality estimation:** The heuristic also considers the average number of opponent disks that can be flipped in possible future moves, favoring positions with stronger potential actions.

 ## Project Description

 The project simulates a full Reversi game between two players, where moves can be selected either naively or by an AI agent.